 The CCG determines the kinds of health services it wants in place for the people of West Suffolk through its Commissioning Strategy.
-It then falls to the Procurement team to conduct tendering exercises in line with Public Contracts Regulations (2006) and EU Procurement Directives (2014) to help identify the best service providers, ensuring the services procured are in the right place at the right time, at the right quality, in the right quantity and at the right cost.
+It then falls to the Procurement team to conduct tendering exercises in line with Public Contracts Regulations (2015) and the NHS Procurement, Patient Choice and Competition Regulations 2013 to help identify the best service providers, ensuring the services procured are in the right place at the right time, at the right quality, in the right quantity and at the right cost.

 Procurement Process Explained